 Portugal joined the African Development Fund in 1982 and the African Development Bank in 1983.
 Portugal’s development cooperation sets out to integrate multilateral action to promote development and the achievements of the Sustainable Development Goals, security and human rights.
 Relations with Africa are one of the essential pillars of Portuguese development strategy.
 Two Technical Cooperation Agreements establishing a 100% tied (EUR 3.60 million) Technical Cooperation Fund and a 100% untied EUR 2 million Trust Fund strengthened Portugal/Bank Cooperation in 1985 and 2008.
 Portuguese authorities consider the replenishment of the Cooperation Trust Fund.

-In December 2008, a new Technical Cooperation Fund was established for EUR 2 million between Portugal and AfDB.
-The untied resources focus on the following sectors: private sector development, infrastructure, renewable energy and energy efficiency, good governance and capacity building, agriculture, water and promotion of the Por-tuguese language in the Bank’s operations.
+The Bank mainly collaborates with the Ministry of Finance.
+In December 2008, a new Technical Cooperation Fund was established for EUR 2 million between Portugal and the Bank.
+The untied resources focus private sector development, infrastructure, renewable energy and energy efficiency, good governance and capacity building, agriculture, water and the promotion of the Portuguese language in Bank operations.

-Portugal contributes to the Debt relief for the poorest countries under the Enhanced Heavily Indebted Poor Countries (HIPC) and Multilateral Debt Relief (MDRI) initiatives.
+Portugal and the Bank also collaborated in a special internship program that seconded 14 Portuguese young professionals to the Bank between 2004 and 2010.
+Portugal contributes to the Debt Relief for the poorest countries under the Enhanced Heavily Indebted Poor Countries and Multilateral Debt Relief initiatives.